dooblem/bsync/README.md

 * files ownership ignored (would matter if syncing from root user, but sufficient for regular users)
 * no subdir conflict detection (a bit like in git where only files matter, no conflict is detected if dir1/dir/ removed and dir2/dir/file created the other side)
+* No Windows support
+* Not tested under MacOSX, OpenBSD, FreeBSD.

 Example
 -------